The Laws of the Realm of Durholme

 - Slavery: Of a person, including via mind control or blackmail.

-- Treason: Causing peril to the Realm and/or its people, including warmongering, rioting, or espionage.
+- Treason: Causing peril to the Realm and/or its people.

 - Theft: Of a person’s belongings.